HTC Evo 4G+

-HTC EVO 4G+ (codenamed HTC Rider) is an Android smartphone developed by HTC Corporation, released exclusively in South Korea through Korea Telecom in 2011.A variation of HTC Evo 3D, the device is distinguished by its single 8 MP rear camera, which means all the 3D specificities are gone, and is running on Korea Telecom's WiBro network.
+HTC EVO 4G+ (codenamed HTC Rider) is an Android smartphone developed by HTC Corporation, released exclusively in South Korea through Korea Telecom in 2011.
+A variation of HTC Evo 3D, the device is distinguished by its single 8 MP rear camera, which means all the 3D specificities are gone, and is running on Korea Telecom's WiBro network.

 History

-The phone is compatible with Korea Telecom's WiBro network, however, unlike its predecessor HTC Evo 4G, it is a GSM/UTMS cellphone.It is also known as HTC Rider, which is similar to HTC Raider, an LTE enabled device.
+The phone is compatible with Korea Telecom's WiBro network, however, unlike its predecessor HTC Evo 4G, it is a GSM/UTMS cellphone.
+It was Korea's first 4G smartphone.
+The phone was launched to the public via a HTC EVO 4G+ experience space in the Gangnam Station underground shopping mall.It is also known as HTC Rider, which is similar to HTC Raider, an LTE enabled device.

 Features

 Processor

 The Evo 4G+ uses a Snapdragon S3 chipset with a dual core 1.2 GHz processor, and includes 1 GB of RAM.

 Screen

 The Evo 4G+ has a 4.3 inch qHD screen with Super LCD display.

 Camera

 Unlike its counterpart, HTC Evo 3D, the Evo 4G+ has only one single rear-facing 8-megapixel camera, capable of capturing videos in 1080p resolution in 2D.
 It features a single 1.3-megapixel front-facing camera.